6 Waiting Room Decor Ideas that Create a Relaxing Environment

 spacious waiting room with a serenity aquarium and a serenity aviary

-While the colors and styles of decor are important, an organized and functional layout is essential.
+While the colors of your decor are important, an organized and functional layout is essential.

-Ensure that there is ample space for patients to move around and provide easily accessible seating.
+Ensure ample space for patients to move freely and provide easily accessible seating.

 Provide charging stations and Wi-Fi access so patients can use their cell phones, laptops, or tablets.